carlos-caronte/Vector/README.md

 # Vector

-**A generic and dynamic container that expands automatically as elements are added, in C programming language.**
+**A contiguous growable generic type array in C programming language.**

 Vector supports amortized constant time insertion and removal of elements , as well as constant time access.

 C doesn’t allow data types to be passed as parameters.
 That means a generic container needs to manually manage memory in terms of the client element size, not client data type.
 You can do generic prommaming in c, without to use macros.